 We must urgently develop and implement land use that takes account of the collective needs of elephants and people if we are reduce long-term conflict and promote more harmonious co-existence.
 This means that we must stop the indiscriminant destruction of forests, prevent the haphazard development of human settlements, stop the construction of roads and railways in elephant habitat, as well as the depletion of natural water sources.
 Ultimately, we need to get a grip on our population growth because, never mind the elephants, our very survival depends on it.
 Taking action to limit the world's human population could help to avoid a human (and habitat) catastrophe.
 Not taking action now is a violation of our children's and our grandchildren's human rights.
 Loss of elephant populations will also be disastrous for biodiversity and tourism revenue, and therefore for people, in most elephant range states affected.

-ElephantVoices standpoint is that the root cause of conflict is not elephants, but increasing human populations and our unsustainable consumption of the planet's natural resources; we must collectively take urgent action to curb our excessive lifestyles, aim for zero population growth and live in balance with available natural resources.
+ElephantVoices standpoint is that the root cause of conflict is not elephants, but increasing human populations and, lack of holistic land use planning and unsustainable consumption of the planet's natural resources.
+We must collectively take urgent action to curb our excessive lifestyles, aim for zero population growth, set aside and protect habitat for other species and live in balance with available natural resources.